aamnah/easypaisa/README.md

 Installation
 ---

-Upload the easypaisa files to your site's root directory.
-No core files are overwritten.
+- Upload the easypaisa files to your site's root directory.
+- No core files are overwritten.
+- Works with v1.5.6.x